CashScript/cashscript/website/docs/language/types.md

 title: Types
 ---

 CashScript is a statically typed language, which means that the type of each variable needs to be specified.
-Types can also be implicitly or explicitly casted to other types.
+Types can also be implicitly or explicitly cast to other types.
 For a quick reference of the various casting possibilities, see [Type Casting](#type-casting).

 ## Boolean
 `bool`: The possible values are constants `true` and `false`.